 If you have an existing account you may file online.
 This requires your account number and password.
 A new password is sent out in January.
 If using the online filing feature, the fact that you have the correct password is considered a valid signature.

 Filing a Paper DR-405 Form

 The DR-405 (Tangible Personal Property Tax Return) must be completed to accurately reflect the assets utilized by the business.
 If a paper form is being filed, the original form must be signed by the owner or authorized agent for the business and delivered to the Property Appraiser’s office.

-The individual assets reported may be listed on page 2 of the DR-405, or may be listed in an Excel spreadsheet using the following format DR-405 Asset Detail Submission Data Specifications.
+The individual assets reported may be listed on page 2 of the DR-405, or may be listed in an Excel spreadsheet using the following format similar to that found on the DR-405 form.
 The Excel file may be delivered to our office by email or on disk.
 In all cases, the original DR-405 must be signed and delivered to our office.